MHamzaAamir/absTorel/README.md

 - Handles various edge cases, including multiple `..`, `.` and redundant slashes.
 - **Pre-built executable (**``**) is included**, so you don’t need to install Go to run it.

+## Installation
+1. Clone this repository or create a new `.go` file and copy the source code.
+2. Navigate to the project directory in the terminal.

 ## Usage

 You can run this program using one of the following methods: